dalmo1991/superflexPy/doc/demo.rst

 of their respective upstream elements, and return the output of the last element.

-The outputs and the states of the internal elements can be inspected after running the model
+The outputs and the states of the internal elements can be retrieved after running the model

 .. literalinclude:: demo_code.py